cirosantilli/linux-cheat/video.md

     mkvextract tracks 1.mkv 3:ita 4:eng

-Save 3 to eng.$ext or str, 3 to `chi.$ext`
+Save 3 to `eng.$ext` or str, 3 to `chi.$ext`

 Where ext is the extension of the contained audio

-We know those are subtitles from mkinfo
+We know those are subtitles from `mkinfo`.

-- 3:asdf means track 3, asdf is the output name
+- `3:asdf` means track 3, `asdf` is the output name

 The type is that contained in the tracks, not necessarily srt,

-The output may be an vobsub idx + sub or srt depending on what is contained in the mkv.
-If you want srt from vobsub, try vobsub2srt.
+The output may be an VobSub idx + sub or srt depending on what is contained in the mkv.
+If you want srt from VobSub, try vobsub2srt.

+#Ogg Video Tools

+Tools for ogg manipulation.

+Ubuntu package name: `oggvideotools`

+Concatenate ogv containers:

+    oggCat output.ogv a.ogv b.ogv

+Broken on Ubuntu 12.04, claims to have been corrected on 12.10: <https://bugs.launchpad.net/ubuntu/+source/oggvideotools/+bug/944444>

 #vobsub2srt

-Uses tesseract for the ocr: this means you must install tesseract lanugages.
+Uses Tesseract for the OCR: this means you must install Tesseract languages.

-Make sure that the lang name matches that of the tesseract languages installed.
+Make sure that the `lang` name matches that of the Tesseract languages installed.
 For example, for Chinese, there was confusion between `zh` and `ch` and it may be necessary to do some corrective symlinking.

-For a language to be recognized, you must have the tesseract language installed.
+For a language to be recognized, you must have the Tesseract language installed.

 List available languages inside `eng.sub` and `eng.idx` pair: